This week in AIElena Daehnhardt |

 6. Anthropic’s Persona Vectors Keep AI Consistent

-7. Qwen-Image: Free Image Generation
+7. Qwen-Image: Free Text-to-Image Generation Model

 8. AI Limitations: What Still Can’t Be Done